+Formal Board Approval of the AML/ CFT Compliance.
+1.22.
 The ultimate responsibility for AML/CFT compliance is placed on the Board/Top Management of every financial institution in Nigeria.
-It is, therefore, required that the Board ensures that a comprehensive operational AML/CFT Compliance Manual is formulated by Management and presented to the Board for consideration and formal approval.
-Copies of the approved Manual above are to be forwarded to the CBN and NFIU within six months of the release of this Manual.
-Quarterly reports on the AML/CFT-compliance status of the financial institution are to be presented for the Board for its information and necessary action.
+It is, therefore, required that the Board ensures that a comprehensive operational AML/CFT Regulation is formulated by Management and presented to the Board far consideration and formal approval.
+Copies of the approved Regulation above are to be forwarded to the CBN and NFIU within six months of the release of this Regulation.
+Quarterly reports on the AML/CFT-compliance status of the financial institution are to be presented to the Board for its information and necessary action.